 “I think Congress will try to do something,” Vic Goel of Goel & Anderson in Reston, Va., told Bloomberg Law.
 There are “realists” in both parties who recognize the political implications of inaction, he said.

 But whether Congress can agree on a legislative measure before DACA’s sunset is “the big question,” Peters said.
-“If there is any solution, it’s going to go right up to the deadline,” she said.
+“If there is any solution,” Congress is likely going to push it right up to the deadline, she said.

 Republicans want to see “significant progress on immigration enforcement,” but “that progress comes at the expense of many dreamers’ families,” which Democrats are “skeptical about,” Brown said during a press call.

 “There may be some areas that could breach this divide,” she said.
 Possibilities include portions of bills that have already passed the House, such as tougher penalties for undocumented immigrants who commit crimes and re-enter the U.S. after being deported, or measures that crack down on gang activity, Brown said.